tuya/medusa/README.md

 English｜[简体中文](./README_zh.md)｜

 Medusa is a micro front-end framework based on various frameworks.
-It has extremely high framework compatibility and can run on several mainstream micro front-end frameworks.
+It has extremely high framework compatibility and can run on several popular micro front-end frameworks.
 It enables `Qiankun`, `Icestark`, `@micro-zoe/micro-app` and `next.js` to run in one environment at the same time.
-And all use the `proxy` as sandbox solution, ignore the compatibility problem of old browsers, and completely isolate the main application and the micro application.
+And we use the `proxy` as the sandbox solution, ignore the compatibility problem of old browsers, and completely isolate the main application and the micro application.

 # Feature